Components

 Check that the non-required keys have values, if the key was passed in with the values parameter.

-Returns the dictionary of formated keys associated with the parameter object.
+Returns the dictionary of formatted keys associated with the parameter object.

 Returns a list of possible input keys for the given parameter object.
 Possible input keys depend on the parameter type (partype).